himmAllRight/himmAllRight-source/content/post/replace-zfs-mirror-drive.md

 errors: No known data errors
 ```

 Resilvering can take a *long* time.
-Luckily, I only had about ~1 TB~ of data to
+Luckily, I only had about ~1 TB of data to
-rebuild, so I hoped it wouldn't *actually* take the 123.5 hours the first
+rebuild, so I hoped it wouldn't *actually* take the 123.5 hours that the first
-`status` told me!
-Regardless, while waiting  for the pool to rebuild, the only
+`status` predicted!
+Regardless, during the resilvering process, the only thing
-thing to do is wait (*and hope that the other drive doesn't break in the
+to do is wait (*and hope that the other drive doesn't break in the process!*).
-process!*).
+So I did.

 #### Resilver Complete